Topology of random geometric complexes: a survey: Homology and Betti Numbers

 The parallel result for Vietoris--Rips complexes is also given in \cite{geometric}.

-\begin{theorem} [Kahle, \cite{geometric}] Let $d \ge 2$ and $i \ge 1$ be fixed.
-Suppose that $nr^d \to 0$. \begin{enumerate} \item If
+\begin{theorem} [Kahle, \cite{geometric}] Let $d \ge 2$ and $k \ge 1$ be fixed.
+Suppose that $\Lambda \to 0$. \begin{enumerate} \item If

-then a.a.s.\ $H_i( \VR(n,r)) = 0$, and \item if then a.a.s.\ $H_i( \VR(n,r)) \neq 0$. \end{enumerate} \end{theorem}
+then a.a.s.\ $H_k( \cR_r(n)) = 0$, and \item if then a.a.s.\ $H_k( \cR_r(n)) \neq 0$. \end{enumerate} \end{theorem}

-The difference in exponents stems from the fact that in the Vietoris--Rips complex case, the smallest possible vertex support for a nontrivial cycle in $H_i$ is on $2i+2$ vertices (rather than $i+2$ in the \cech complex), a triangulated sphere combinatorially isomorphic to the boundary of the $(i+1)$-dimensional cross polytope.
-Another difference is that while in the \cech complex the homology degree is bounded by $d-1$, for the Vietoris--Rips complex it is unbounded, and we can have cycles of every possible dimension.
+The difference in exponents stems from the fact that in the Vietoris--Rips complex case, the smallest possible vertex support for a nontrivial cycle in $H_k$ is on $2k+2$ vertices (rather than $k+2$ in the \cech complex), a triangulated sphere combinatorially isomorphic to the boundary of the $(k+1)$-dimensional cross polytope.
+Another difference is that while in the \cech complex the homology degree is bounded by $d-1$ (a consequence of the Nerve Lemma), for the Vietoris--Rips complex it is unbounded, and we can have cycles of every possible dimension.

-Note that in this case there is no assumption that $i\le d-1$ --- there is homology in arbitrarily large degree in the random Vietoris--Rips complex even when $d=2$.

 Kahle and Meckes studied limiting distributions of Betti numbers in the subcritical regime in \cite{Meckes}.
-When $r = \Theta({n^{ -(i+2)/ (i +1)d}})$, the following is a refinement of Theorem \ref{thm:appear}, and shows that at the threshold where the homology $H_i$ first appears, there is a regime in which the Betti number $\beta_i(n,r)$ converges in law to a Poisson distribution.
+When $\Lambda = \Theta( n^{-\frac{1}{k+1}})$ (or $r = \Theta(n^{ -\frac{k+2}{d(k+1)}})$), the following is a refinement of Theorem \ref{thm:appear}, and shows that at the threshold where the homology $H_k$ first appears, there is a regime in which the Betti number $\beta_k(n)$ converges in law to a Poisson distribution.

-\begin{theorem} [Kahle--Meckes, \cite{Meckes}] Let $1 \le i \le d-1$ and $\mu > 0$ be fixed, and suppose that $n^{i+2}r^{d(i+1)} \to \mu$.
+\begin{theorem} [Kahle--Meckes, \cite{Meckes}] Let $1 \le k \le d-1$ and $\mu > 0$ be fixed, and suppose that $n\Lambda^{k+1} \to \mu$.
 Then

-as $n \to \infty$, where $C_i$ is defined in Theorem \ref{thm:mean_bi_sub}. \end{theorem}
+as $n \to \infty$, where $c_k$ is defined in Theorem \ref{thm:mean_bi_sub}. \end{theorem}

 When $r$ is above the threshold, the number of cycles goes to infinity, and with the proper normalization it obeys a central limit theorem.
 Let $\cN(0,1)$ denote a normal distribution with mean $0$ and variance $1$.